plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

 If the person who started the exit *does* in fact own the money, they are always able to calculate and present a "challenge response" which closes the challenge.
 If there are no outstanding disputes at the end of the dispute period, the user can finalize their exit and receive the money.

-The goal of the exit game is to keep user assets secure, even in the case of a malicious operator.
+The goal of the exit game is to keep user assets secure, even in the case of a malicious aggregator.
 Particularly, there are three main attacks which we must mitigate:

-- **Data withholding:** the operator may publish a root hash to the contract, but not tell anybody what the contents of the block are.
+- **Data withholding:** the aggregator may publish a root hash to the contract, but not tell anybody what the contents of the block are.
-- **Invalid transactions:** the operator may include a transaction in a block whose ``sender`` was not the previous ``recipient`` in the chain of custody.
+- **Invalid transactions:** the aggregator may include a transaction in a block whose ``sender`` was not the previous ``recipient`` in the chain of custody.
-- **Censorship:** the operator may refuse to publish any transactions from a specific user.
+- **Censorship:** the aggregator may refuse to publish any transactions from a specific user.

 In all of these cases, the challenge/response protocol of the exit game ensures that these behaviors do not allow theft.
 Importantly, we also ensure that each challenge can be closed in at most one response.